 2. Severe Diarrhea

-Severe diarrhea after being introduced to milk can be an indicator of lactose intolerance.
 This means that your baby’s small intestine does not make enough lactase, which is the enzyme used to break down lactose.

 If you are cleaning up a diarrhea blowout several times a day and it seems to be lasting a while, you may need to stop giving your little one milk and speak with your pediatrician to discuss lactose-free options.

-Diarrhea is also a common symptom of many illnesses in babies.
 If your child’s diarrhea is accompanied by a fever, nausea, or any other symptoms, take him to the doctor to determine the root cause and receive proper treatment.

 3. Black Stool

 A baby’s very first few bowel movements will be black.
 This is called meconium and is normal.
-However, after the first week or so of life, your baby should not have black poop again!

-If they do, it is usually a sign of something serious such as gastrointestinal bleeding.
 If your little one has black stool, it is always a good idea to call your pediatrician.

 4. Blood in Stool

 A lot of times, blood in stool after transitioning to cow’s milk for the first time is a sign of a cow’s milk protein intolerance.
-If you notice streaks or flecks of blood in your baby’s poop, stop giving him milk, and see if it goes away.

-If it doesn’t, your baby should be seen by a pediatrician to rule out any other serious illnesses that could cause blood in stool.
+If it doesn’t, your baby should be seen by a pediatrician to rule out any other serious illnesses that could cause blood in the stool.

 5. White, Gray, or Very Pale Poop